Lipe-lx/NeuralRate-MCP/apps/web/public/docs/mcp-server.md

   - `approve_strategy_spender`
 - preflight-aware special cases:
   - `prepare_mock_usdy_mint` returns a wallet-signable Mock USDY mint transaction for Mantle Sepolia demo funding; it does not submit the transaction server-side
+  - by default, `prepare_mock_usdy_mint` mints to the agent Safe vault attached to the scoped session, not to the owner's EOA
   - `open_position`, `increase_position`, `rebalance_to_target`, and `rotate_strategy` accept `protocolHint: "mock-usdy-sepolia"` to use the labeled Mock USDY Mantle Sepolia testnet harness
   - `claim_rewards` returns `noop` when the resolved position has no claimable rewards on the current state surface, and `blocked` when rewards exist but no pinned claim adapter exists yet
   - `rotate_strategy` returns `noop` when the source position already matches the requested target asset, aliases to `rebalance_to_target` when rotating into `USDY`, and returns `blocked` for unsupported unwind or conversion paths